-2.2.1 The Council has agreed policies on Budgeting and Council Tax, Reserves and Provisions, Charging, Value for Money and also a set of Budget Principles which set out the approach to be taken to the budget process.
-These policies were last reviewed by the Cabinet in July 2023.
-The policies and principles have been reviewed and updated where necessary and are attached as Appendices A to F.
+2.2.1 The Council has agreed policies on Budgeting and Council Tax, Reserves and Provisions, Charging, Value for Money and also a set of Budget Principles which set out the approach to be taken in setting the budget for each financial year.
+These policies were last reviewed by Cabinet on 24 Setpember 2024.
+The policies and principles have been reviewed and updated where necessary and are attached as Appendices A to F for review.